 Mold is the number one giveaway for spoiled banana bread.
 If you see any, toss it out.
-Don’t simply cut off the moldy bits– mold is a sign that bacteria has penetrated the entire loaf.
+Don’t simply cut off the moldy bits– mold is a sign that bacteria have penetrated the entire loaf.

-Even if the banana bread isn’t moldy yet, if there are any signs of discoloration this also means it has begun to spoil.
+Even if the banana bread isn’t moldy yet, if there are any signs of discoloration, this also means it has begun to spoil.
 Throw it out.

 If you can’t see anything strange about the banana bread’s appearance, give it a smell.
 An odd or bad odor is a telltale sign of spoilage.
 If it smells okay, taste a bit.
 Your tastebuds will tell you whether there’s any reason for doubt.

 If you’re not sure, it’s better to be on the safe side and discard the banana bread.
-But if it looks, smells, and tastes good then it probably is.
+But if it looks, smells, and tastes good, then it probably is.
 With store-bought banana bread, however, you should be more cautious as additives can prevent bad smells even though the banana bread is no longer safe to eat.

 In Summary: Banana Bread

-- If the banana bread is store-bought, check the packaging for a best before date or ask a store clerk.
+- If the banana bread is store-bought, check the packaging for a best-before date or ask a store clerk.
 If it is a recipe, look to see if there are any guidelines.

 - You can store banana bread in the pantry, fridge, or freezer, but make sure it is in a sealed container or wrapped up tightly.